FelixHutnyk/ApacheVHostManager/README.md

 - **-p** the port which the website will be hosted
 - **test-site** is name of config to set in /etc/apache2/sites-available/mysite.conf

->Templates should be use parameters
+>Templates should use the following parameters:
 * template.url
 * template.webroot
 * template.email